Multidisciplinary Team Approach

 Lung/Thoracic Cancer Treatment Options

-At Carle Cancer Center, the latest state-of-the-art treatments and technologies are available to you.
+At Carle Cancer Institute, the latest state-of-the-art treatments and technologies are available to you.
 It’s important to remember that different cancers require different treatments based on a variety of factors.
 For this reason, your treatment plan will be designed to meet the needs and requirements of your specific form of cancer.

 We create an individualized treatment depending upon: